wp-plugins/multi-column-taxonomy-list/readme.txt

 *Multi-Column Taxonomy List* is a plugin that allows you to list your categories, tags, or custom taxonomies into multiple columns.

 This plugin is great to use on custom archives index pages to display all categories, tags, and custom taxonomies on a single page.
+You can also turn the list into links to the RSS feeds for your taxonomies.

 == Installation ==